Friday, January 15, 2010

 - "South Bronx Subway Rap," Wild Style soundtrack

-This is the context of hip hop's development, "a challenge, an opportunity" to re-claim the uniquely human power to name, the lack of which is what normally renders the poor invisible.
-Though never entirely free of the insecurities that come with double consciousness, the progenitors of hip hop occupied a site of revolutionary possibilities, created art from within a void at the very center of civilization.
+The wasteland that remained presented itself as an invitation to creatively-minded kids--to inscribe new meanings onto the artifacts of a vanished civilization; to re-arrange, re-mix, or break them.
+This was the context of hip hop's development, "a challenge, an opportunity" to re-claim the uniquely human power to name, the lack of which normally renders the poor invisible.
+Seizing this power, the progenitors of hip hop opened a site of revolutionary possibilities, and created art from within that void at the very center of civilization.

 Tuesday, December 29, 2009